murchandamus/fuzzing-helpers/README.md

 ## Setup

-My setup uses four branches of repositories for the process:
+My setup uses three branches of repositories for the process:

 - ~/Workspace/qa-assets
-    A branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
+    A worktree of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 It is used to hold the latest state of the upstream repository and to create submissions to the upstream repository.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-assets-active-fuzzing
-    A second branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
+    A second worktree of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 The inputs generated from nightly fuzzing are stored in this directory.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-fuzz
-    A fuzz build of Bitcoin Core configured to __not__ use any sanitizers.
-Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
-You can configure it by using:
+    A worktree of Bitcoin Core that is updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch and used to compile Bitcoin Core for fuzzing.
+It is configured for two builds, one with all sanitizers enabled, and one with all sanitizers disabled:

     ```
+    cmake --preset=libfuzzer
     cmake --preset=libfuzzer-nosan
     ```

-- ~/Workspace/qa-fuzz-sanitized
-    A fuzz build of Bitcoin Core configured to use __all__ sanitizers.
-Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
-Used to ensure that all new input additions found by other threads are also tested against sanitizers.

-    ```
-    cmake --preset=libfuzzer
-    ```

 ## Nightly fuzzing

 The `fuzz_nightly.sh` script randomly picks ten fuzz targets and fuzzes each with 28 threads for an hour.
 The script mixes in a few threads that turn on `use_value_profile`, use sanitizers, and restrict the length of inputs, but most threads are unrestricted in all of these regards.

-I run a systemd timer that starts an instance of the `fuzz_nightly.sh` script at 9PM every day, and 9AM on days I don’t come to the office:
+I run a systemd timer that starts an instance of the `fuzz_nightly.sh` script at 9PM every day, and additionally at 9AM on days I am not at the office:

 `~/.config/systemd/user/nightly-fuzzing.service`:
 ```